 As timeless as the New York City subway system, the subway tile pattern never goes out of style.
 Its clean, blocky aesthetic and easy-to-clean surface have led to a resurgence in popularity.
 You’ve likely seen subway ceramic tiles in bathroom showers, where the large white tiles create a classic look.
 These tiles can also be part of a flooring design, often in gray or charcoal shades with larger blocks.
 Subway tiles work beautifully as a backsplash, ensuring that you can’t go wrong with this perennial favorite.

-Herringbone ceramic patterns are a bit more ornate because they involve intersecting diagonal tiles cut and placed at jaunty angles.
-Working wonderfully in many colors, herringbone ceramic tiles may be seen in shades of neutral blues or grays surrounding your pristine white bathtub or they may be smaller and more colorful when installed as part of your kitchen backsplash.
-These V-shaped rows give a richer sense of depth to your space, wherever they’re laid, and create contrast with the 90-degree angles of your home’s walls and corners.
+Herringbone ceramic patterns add a touch of ornate sophistication to your space.
+They involve intersecting diagonal tiles cut and placed at jaunty angles.
+Whether in neutral blues or grays surrounding a pristine white bathtub or smaller, more colorful tiles as part of a kitchen backsplash, herringbone patterns provide depth and contrast.
+The V-shaped rows create a sense of richness and intricacy, offering a striking contrast to the 90-degree angles of your home’s walls and corners.

 4. Vertical Tiles: Elevate Your Space